 What was it about first graders losing their lives that wasn't sad enough to result in changes?

-The NRA has just incredible grip on the Republican Party, and our job is going to be to turn NRA and into not relevant anymore in American politics.
+The NRA has this incredible grip on the Republican Party, and our job is going to be to turn NRA into not relevant anymore in American politics.

-Do you feel like they're complicit, the GOP, the NRA, and the gun epidemic we're seeing in America?
+Do you feel like they're complicit, the GOP, the NRA, in the gun epidemic we're seeing in America?

 Of course they are.